integration code

 Author: Valerie Baker

-The new Apple iPad has certainly created a big buzz in the last few months, but how great is it really?
+The new Apple iPad has certainly created a big marketing buzz in the last few months, but how great is it really?
 There is no doubt that the iPad has been incredibly successful in generating sales.
 It has even far surpassed analyst expectations and even Apple’s own estimates.
 It sold over a million units in just the first four weeks after its launch alone.

 Then hit over 3 million sold within the first 80 days on the market.